-You should never drink grapefruit juice if you are taking calcium channel blockers because they can cause a drop in your blood pressure.
+You should never drink grapefruit juice if you're taking calcium channel blockers because they can cause a drop in your blood pressure.

-If you are unable to take beta-blockers or calcium channel blockers for medical reasons, or if you find the side effects too unpleasant, your GP or cardiologist may recommend alternative medication.
+If you're unable to take beta-blockers or calcium channel blockers for medical reasons, or if you find the side effects too unpleasant, your GP or cardiologist may recommend alternative medication.

-Long-acting nitrates are similar to glyceryl trinitrate, except they are designed for the long-term prevention of symptoms.
+Long-acting nitrates are similar to glyceryl trinitrate, except they're designed for the long-term prevention of symptoms.

 Side effects include headache and a flushed face, although these should improve with time.

-If you are taking long-acting nitrates, you shouldn't take the anti-erectile dysfunction medication known as sildenafil (Viagra).
+If you're taking long-acting nitrates, you shouldn't take sildenafil (Viagra).
 This is because the combination of the two can lead to a dangerous drop in blood pressure.